 Product-oriented business: such firms produce the product first and then tries to find a market for it.
 Their concentration is on the product – its quality and price.
-The most common example are all basic necessities for living- foods and agricultural tools.
+Firms producing electrical and digital goods such as refrigerators and computers are examples of product-oriented businesses.

 Market-oriented businesses: such firms will conduct market research to see what consumers want and then produce goods and services to satisfy them.
 They will set a marketing budget and undertake the different methods of researching consumer tastes and spending patterns, as well as market conditions.
 Example, mobile phone markets.